 - Working in block mode with 3-part bucket ladder for deep and high cut operation

-- High specific digging force with 630 kW installed power at the bucket chain drive for excavating hard coal in winter conditions
+- High specific digging force for excavating hard coal in winter conditions

 - Special design for mechanical and electrical parts for operation in a region with temperatures down to minus 40° C

 1,400 lm3/h 2,250 lm3/h hard coal 800 l

 - Wide-range of machine capacities from 500 m3/h to 14,500 m3/h

 - Machines are able to remove material significantly below the bench (travel) level – this is a preferred solution in the event of ground instabilities or high ground water levels

 - We have been producing excavators since 1926 with an extensive reference list spanning all continents and many commodities